theshivv/OrgaFood/README.md

 ### **Future scope**
 Mention ways in which the project can be improved and built upon in the future.
+• Real-Time Payment functionality can be added.
+• More Authentication methods will be helpful (Phone, Facebook, Guest/Anonymous login).
+• Also, delivery system would be helpful.
 ### **Screenshots**
 <table>
   <tr>